-As always, these figures only include viewers watching on TV and exclude viewers watching on the BT Sport App audiences can typically double the audience figures for a particular TV programme.
+As always, these figures only include viewers watching on TV and exclude viewers watching on the BT Sport app.
+BT Sport App audiences can typically double the audience figures for a particular TV programme.

 5.3 Watching MotoGP at Home - Existing Services